Our posture on security

 Security starts with dedicated infrastructure and controlled access

 The system is split into web discovery, web crawling, and web indexing.
 Discovery finds websites and URLs.
-Crawling retrieves HTML from whitelisted websites and converts it into structured data.
-Indexing streams that structured data into shards that contain lexical indexes, vector indexes, and supporting artifacts.
-Hosting, access, replication, backup, delivery, and customer-key controls each have a defined operational role.
+Crawling retrieves HTML from whitelisted websites through Bright Data proxies and converts it into structured data.
+Raw HTML and parsed JSON are stored in Wasabi S3.
+Indexing streams structured data into lexical and vector indexes on OVH servers, using dedicated RunPod or Hugging Face GPU endpoints for embeddings.
+NOSIBLE World is a structured database distilled from the index.

 Index resilience is handled through backups and replication